ESC

 10 sq km

-almost 11 times the size of Washington, DC
+almost 11 times the size of Washington, D.C.

 tropical, modified by southeast trade winds; warm, dry winter (May to November); hot, wet, humid summer (November to May)